 A Grade fruits were also called Gourmet or Prime.
 They contains 30-35 % moisture.

-One fact about saffron is, it is easy to grow in comparison of harvesting.
 Due to labor intensive harvesting methods : about 2 lakh saffron stigmas need to be picked by hands from 70 k crocus flowers for each 1 pound of saffron product almost 40 hours of labors needed for this activity.
-(Saffron images)(Kesar images)
+You can get free Saffron images from unsplash.

 According to experts the high labor intensive harvesting method is the top reason for the high retail value of saffron in the world market.